rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 ## Purpose and Scope

-The following SOP is dedicated to any individual crossing borders where digital assets can be seized.
-In particular, journalists, NGO operators and business travelers carrying valuable digital assets.
+Follow this SOP to safeguard data across borders.
+Determine risk **diligently**.
+Most destinations are **medium-risk** but you must treat **medium-risk** as **high-risk** if you as a person are **high-risk**.
+Remember, there are no low-risk destinations.

 ## Raison d'tre

-At present, we can divide destinations on a per-risk basis, as medium-risk and high risk.
-Data searches remain -fortunately- low, mostly for technical reasons.
-However, it will soon be possible to streamline these processes to the point where they can be made en-masse.
-Nevertheless, one most weight the low probability against the massive damage even a routine inspection can make.
+Data seizures and forensic inspection of digital devices across borders are rare but on the rise.
+These present a very high risk to individuals with valuable digital assets.
+Following this SOP will mitigate the risk of data loss/compromise in most casual inspections.
+In worst-case scenario it will provide the best chance of safeguarding mission-critical data.

 ## Modus Operandi

-To minimize risk, travelers must not travel with data that is not mission-critical.
-The ideal solution is to travel with travel-specific devices (AKA burners) without any personal credentials other than the ones needed for the mission.
+To reduce attack surface, travelers take **only mission-critical data.** The ideal solution is to travel with travel-specific devices (AKA burners) without any personal credentials other than the ones needed for the mission.

 However, due to practical reasons, it may not be possible to obtain travel-specific devices.
 Therefore, personal/work devices would need to be sanitized to *burner* level, by removing personal credentials and accounts.